learn-co-curriculum/dsc-intro-graph-theory/README.md

 ## Nodes and Edges: The Building Blocks of Graphs

-To start, graphs are compossed of two primary objects: **nodes** and **edges**.
+To start, graphs are composed of two primary objects: **nodes** and **edges**.
 In the picture above, the nodes are the circles, while the lines that connect them are edges.
 Typically, nodes represent some entity such as a person, businesses, places, or webpages.
 In turn, edges then represent the relationships between these entities.
 For example, you might have a graph of a social network in which each node represents a person, and each edge represents whether those two individuals are connected or friends within the network.

 <img src="images/graph2.png">